 The Bow Glacier is the source of the Bow River which flows down valley through Lake Louise, Banff, Canmore and finally out onto the plains then past Calgary to eventually join the south Saskatchewan River.

 Today we climb its gentle slopes below the impressive crag of Mt.
-St. Nick to top out on the flat expanse of the Wapta Icefield.
+St. Nicholas to top out on the flat expanse of the Wapta Icefield.
 After a side trip to flat-topped Polaris Peak from where we gain can enjoy an expansive panorama with peaks in every direction, we continue west to where the Peyto Glacier drops gradually away.
-Peyto Hut sits on a bench inside the sweeping turn the Glacier takes as it drops now to the north.
+Peyto Hut sits on a bench above the Glacier where it takes a sweeping turn to the north.
 This is a fantastic spot, in every direction are glaciated peaks and colors in shades of rock and ice.

 Walking down the Peyto Glacier to Peyto Hut.

 Photo S. Morphet.

 Hiking on the glacier we will be wearing a harness and be roped together for maximum safety.
 The glacier, like those everywhere, has many crevasses and whilst most are easily seen and avoided, we take maximum precautions.
 Your guide is certified, trained and very experienced on glacier terrain.
 We will also wear crampons (spikes that fit onto the soles of our boots) to give us firm traction on the ice.
 The glacial surface is not very steep.
 Walking with the crampons on is very easy.

 This will take between 4 and 6 hours.
 Distance 6km.
 Elevation gain 550m, loss 460m.
 Additional hiking may be available depending upon conditions.